midnightbyte/clue-less/README.md

 # clue-less
 To set up:
-go to download dir and run npm install
+go to download dir
+run npm install

 To run:
 npm start